ciscodocs/ltrent-2008-clemea25/docs/lab2b_route_traffic_control_policy.md

     !!! info
         All CSV files are located in the **<font color="green">CSV files</font>** folder on the **Desktop** of **_jump-host_**.

-11. After uploading the **CSV files**, click on **Preview CLI** to review the configuration changes before deployment.
-This step ensures that the **FW service** is correctly included in the configuration.
+11. After uploading the **CSV files**, click **next** then click on **Preview CLI** then select the device from the **left hand** navigation pane to review the configuration changes before deployment.
+This step ensures that the service-chain gateway definition is correctly included in the configuration.
 By previewing the CLI, you can verify that all required parameters have been accurately applied and are ready for deployment.
 This validation step is critical to confirm that the service chain configuration aligns with the intended design and will function as expected once deployed.
     ![Attaching CSV file](./assets/S-2b-figure-7.png){ .off-glb }
 12. After finalizing the configuration, click **Cancel** to exit the current screen and then click **Deploy** to initiate the deployment process.
 Once the deployment is triggered, navigate to the **View Deployment Status** section to monitor the progress.
     ![Attaching CSV file](./assets/S-2b-figure-8.png){ .off-glb }